Btibert3/pypeds/README.md

 - [x] example code to loop and build file, may need a function first
 - [x] add WICHE dataset
+- [] review and consider classes for each survey
+- [] add altair for viz
 - [] go back on older surveys farther than standard naming syntax (hd is older than 2002)